dmbarbour/wikilon/docs/AboutAO.md

 Working with bytecode and dictionary patches directly is painful.
 Humans will work instead through [editable views](EditingAO.md) of AO, which may be provided through an intermediate service - e.g. a web service, or potentially a [filesystem in userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapter (to leverage emacs, vim, or whatever).
 This is essentially a [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) pattern with the AO dictionary as our storage layer.

 The Awelon project [application model](ApplicationModel.md) is oriented around software agents (bots) working together with humans in development of AO dictionaries.
-Named dictionaries form the natural unit of scalability and security.
 We can model databases, work orders, and publish-subscribe patterns as a basis for real-time systems with real-world effects.
 Curated dictionaries seed transparently persistent applications and rich communicating systems.

 See documents on editable views and the application model for details.